wacncontent/CustomizeTool/output/articles/batch/batch-dotnet-get-started.md

 			Task status: Completed
 			Task start: 7/17/2015 8:31:57 PM

-8. At this point you can go into the Azure portal to look at the resources that were created.
+8. At this point you can go into the Azure Management Portal to look at the resources that were created.
 To delete the resources, press Enter until the program finishes.

 ## Next steps

 1. Now that you've learned the basics of running tasks, you can learn about how to automatically scale compute nodes when the demand for your application changes.
-To do this, see [Automatically scale Compute Nodes in an Azure Batch Pool](batch-automatic-scaling.md)
+To do this, see [Automatically scale Compute Nodes in an Azure Batch Pool](/documentation/articles/batch-automatic-scaling)

 2. Some applications produce large amounts of data that can be difficult to process.
-One way to solve this is through [efficient list querying](batch-efficient-list-queries.md).
+One way to solve this is through [efficient list querying](/documentation/articles/batch-efficient-list-queries).